 Overall, while death metal shares some commonalities with other metal genres, its unique vocal styles, instrumentation, lyrical themes, and overall aesthetic help to define it as a distinct and influential subgenre within the broader metal music landscape.

-Death metal is a subgenre of heavy metal music that emerged in the mid-1980s.
-It is characterized by its heavy guitar riffs, deep growling vocals, and complex song structures.
 Some of the main artists and bands that have been influential in the development and popularity of death metal include:

 1. Death – Often considered the pioneers of the genre, their album Symbolic is highly regarded.